History of Houston: Progressive era, 1901–1928

 The Pioneer Memorial obelisk stands at the end of the Reflecting Pool in Hermann Park.
 It was erected by the San Jacinto Centennial Association and dedicated on August 30, 1936.

 During the 1920s, the city of Houston developed Hermann Park based in part on plans by Arthur Comey and George Kessler on land donated by George H. Hermann in 1922.
 The Houston Zoological Garden opened on the park grounds two years later.
 The park complex expanded with the construction of Museum of Natural History and a full-size golf course.
 Several smaller buildings were also added, as well as several curving roads to provide automobile access through the grounds.
 Will Hogg donated another large tract for an expansion to the park.

+In addition to the land donation for the park, Hermann gifted a large sum of money in order to establish a hospital.
+The Hermann Hospital Estate established a site on Main Street east of the new Rice University and south of the new Hermann Park for its planned hospital.
+The trustees choose Berwin and Swern as the lead architects, to be assisted by local architect, Alfred C. Finn.
+Hermann Hospital was finished in 1925.
+The Spanish Renaissance-style building featured stuccoed exterior walls and red tile roofs.
+That year, the Texas Dental School began construction nearby on Fannin Street.

 Houston hosted the 1928 Democratic National Convention.
 The city council and Mayor Oscar Holcombe appropriated $100,000 for a new convention hall.
 They commissioned Kenneth Franzheim and Alfred C. Finn for design and construction management of the new hall.
 After condemning and demolishing some houses to clear the site, Sam Houston Hall was complete within four months.
 The city expected 25,000 conventioneers, and the new facility was larger than Madison Square Garden.
 Houston spent another $100,000 for beautification, mainly with planting of gardens and trees at various public buildings and public parks.
 With only around 5,000 hotel rooms to lodge visitors, several hotels broke ground.
 Furthermore, the city organized many improvised accommodations, including campgrounds, makeshift dormitories, and converted railcars.